masolimano/maneage/README-pipeline.md

 easily re-created any time.
 As you define targets for your new rules, it is thus important to place them all under sub-directories of `$(BDIR)`.

-Let's start reviewing the processing with the top Makefile.
-Please open and inspect it as we go along here.
-The first step (un-commented line) defines the ultimate target (`paper.pdf`).
-You shouldn't modify this line.
-The rule to build `paper.pdf` is in another Makefile that will be imported into this top Makefile later.
-Don't forget that Make first scans the Makefile(s) once completely (to define dependencies and etc) and starts its execution after that.
-So it is fine to define the rule to build `paper.pdf` at a later stage (this is one beauty of Make!).

-Having defined the top target, our next step is to include all the other necessary Makefiles.
-First we include all Makefiles that satisfy this
+In this architecture, we have two types of Makefiles that are loaded into
+one: _configuration-Makefiles_ (only independent variables/configurations)
+and _workhorse-Makefiles_ (Makefiles that actually contain rules).

+The configuration-Makefiles are those that satisfy this wildcard:
-wildcard: `reproduce/config/pipeline/*.mk`.
-These Makefiles don't actually have any rules, they just have values for various free parameters throughout the pipeline.
+`reproduce/config/pipeline/*.mk`.
+These Makefiles don't actually have any rules, they just have values for various free parameters throughout the analysis/processing.
 Open a few of them to see for your self.
 These Makefiles must only contain raw Make variables (pipeline configurations).
-By raw we mean that the Make variables in these files must not depend on variables in any other Makefile.
+By raw we mean that the Make variables in these files must not depend on variables in any other configuration-Makefile.
 This is because we don't want to assume any order in reading them.
-It is very important to *not* define any rule or other Make construct in any of these _configuration-Makefiles_ (see the next paragraph for Makefiles with rules).
+It is very important to *not* define any rule or other Make construct in any of these configuration-Makefiles.
 This will enable you to set the respective Makefiles in this directory as a prerequisite to any target that depends on their variable values.
 Therefore, if you change any of their values, all targets that depend on those values will be re-built.

-Once all the raw variables have been imported into the top Makefile, we are ready to import the Makefiles containing the details of the processing steps (Makefiles containing rules, let's call these _workhorse-Makefiles_).
-But in this phase *order is important*, because the prerequisites of most rules will be other rules that will be defined at a lower level (not a fixed name like `paper.pdf`).
+The workhorse-Makefiles are those within the `reproduce/src/make` directory.
+They contain the details of the processing steps (Makefiles containing rules).
+But in this phase *order is important*, because the prerequisites of most rules will be the targets of other rules that will be defined prior to them (not a fixed name like `paper.pdf`).
 The lower-level rules must be imported into Make before the higher-level ones.
 Hence, we can't use a simple wildcard like when we imported configuration-Makefiles above.

-All these Makefiles are defined in `reproduce/src/make`, therefore, the top Makefile uses the `foreach` function to read them in a specific order.
+All processing steps are assumed to ultimately (usually after many rules) end up in some number, image, figure, or table that are to be included in the paper.
+The writing of these results into the final report/paper is managed through separate LaTeX files that only contain macros (a name given to a number/string to be used in the LaTeX source, which will be replaced when compiling it to the final PDF).
+So usually the last target in a workhorse-Makefile is a `.tex` file (with the same base-name as the Makefile, but in `$(BDIR)/tex/macros`).
+As a result, if the targets in a workhorse-Makefile aren't directly a prerequisite of other workhorse-Makefile targets, they should be a pre-requisite of that intermediate LaTeX macro file.
+Otherwise, they will be ignored by Make.

+Let's see how this design is implemented.
+When the `./configure` finishes, it makes a `Makefile` in the top directory.
+This Makefile is just a symbolic link to `reproduce/src/make/top.mk`.
+Please open and inspect it as we go along here.
+The first step (un-commented line) defines the ultimate target (`paper.pdf`).
+You shouldn't modify this line.
+The rule to build `paper.pdf` is in `reproduce/src/make/paper.mk` that will be imported into this top Makefile later.

+Having defined the top target, our next step is to include all the other necessary Makefiles.
+But order matters in the importing of workhorse-Makefiles and each must also have a TeX macro file with the same base name (without a suffix).
+Therefore, the next step in the top-level Makefile is to define a `makesrc` variable to keep the base names (without a `.mk` suffix) of the workhorse-Makefiles that must be imported, in the proper order.
+Having defined `makesrc`, in the next step, we'll just import all the configuration-Makefiles with a wildcard and all workhorse-Makefiles using a Make `foreach` loop to preserve the order.
+This finishes the general view of the pipeline's implementation.

+In short, to keep things modular, readable and managable, follow these
-The main body of this pipeline is thus going to be managed within the workhorse-Makefiles that are in `reproduce/src/make`.
-If you set clear-to-understand names for these workhorse-Makefiles and follow the convention of the top Makefile that you only include one workhorse-Makefile per line, the `foreach` loop of the top Makefile that imports them will become very easy to read and understand by eye.
-This will let you know generally which step you are taking before or after another.
+recommendations: 1) Set clear-to-understand names for the configuration-Makefiles, and workhorse-Makefiles, 2) Only import other Makefiles from top Makefile.
+These will let you know/remember generally which step you are taking before or after another.
 Projects will scale up very fast.
 Thus if you don't start and continue with a clean and robust convention like this, in the end it will become very dirty and hard to manage/understand (even for yourself).
 As a general rule of thumb, break your rules into as many logically-similar but independent steps as possible.

-All processing steps are assumed to ultimately (usually after many rules) end up in some number, image, figure, or table that are to be included in the paper.
-The writing of the values into the final report is managed through separate LaTeX files that only contain macros (a name given to a number/string to be used in the LaTeX source, which will be replaced when compiling it to the final PDF).
-So usually the last target in a Makefile is a `.tex` file (with the same base-name as the Makefile, but in `$(BDIR)/tex/macros`).
-This intermediate TeX file rule will only contain commands to fill the TeX file up with values/names that were done in that Makefile.
-As a result, if the targets in a workhorse-Makefile aren't directly a prerequisite of other workhorse-Makefile targets, they should be a pre-requisite of that intermediate LaTeX macro file.

-In `reproduce/src/make/paper.mk` contains the rule to build `paper.pdf` (final target of the whole reproduction pipeline).
-If look in it, you will notice that it depends on `tex/pipeline.tex`.
-Therefore, last part of the top-level `Makefile` is the rule to build `tex/pipeline.tex`. `tex/pipeline.tex` is the connection between the processing steps of the pipeline, and the creation of the final PDF.
-Therefore, to keep the over-all management clean, the rule to create this bridge between the two phases is defined in the top-level `Makefile`.

-As you see in the top-level `Makefile`, `tex/pipeline.tex` is only a merging/concatenation of LaTeX macros defined as the output of each high-level processing step (the separate work-horse Makefiles that you included).
+The `reproduce/src/make/paper.mk` Makefile must be the final Makefile that is included.
+It ends with the rule to build `paper.pdf` (final target of the whole reproduction pipeline).
+If look in it, you will notice that it starts with a rule to create `tex/pipeline.tex`. `tex/pipeline.tex` is the connection between the processing/analysis steps of the pipeline, and the steps to build the final PDF.
+As you see, `tex/pipeline.tex` is only a merging/concatenation of LaTeX macros defined as the output of each high-level processing step (the separate work-horse Makefiles that you included).